3.5 Hyperelasticity - time independent behavior of

 assume the material is perfectly incompressible.

-(>100 MPa) its volumetric and shear responses are strongly coupled.
+hydrostatic stress (>100 MPa) its volumetric and shear responses are

-Compression increases the shear modulus, and high enough pressure can even
+strongly coupled.
+Compression increases the shear modulus, and high enough

-solid, the Mooney-Rivlin material, or the Arruda-Boyce model, which contain
+(e.g. the neo-Hookean solid, the Mooney-Rivlin material, or the Arruda-Boyce

 to experiment, and then select the remaining parameter to fit the stress-strain